 The Commission’s policy is that its hearings and proceedings should be open and transparent.
 The Commission therefore places all material it receives in the course of a proceeding on the public record so that all affected parties can have access to it.
-Submissions, however, are not generally accessible through Internet search engines.
+Filings, however, are not generally accessible through Internet search engines.

-Due to the nature of AUC proceedings your submission may contain personal information.
+Due to the nature of AUC proceedings your filing may contain personal information.
 Personal information may include your name, email address, financial information or health information, for example, or any other personal information you choose to provide.

-Where practicable, we will facilitate your participation by redacting any such personal information from your submission prior to placing it on the public record.
-However, the Commission will require a confidential, un-redacted, version of your submission for its use and or the use of others registered in the proceeding to prepare their cases.
+Where practicable, we will facilitate your participation by redacting any such personal information from your filing prior to placing it on the public record.
+However, the Commission will require a confidential, un-redacted, version of your filing for its use and or the use of others registered in the proceeding to prepare their cases.
 You should also be aware that parties to an AUC proceeding are able to challenge requests for confidentiality.

 Additionally, following a hearing or other proceeding the Commission may publish a decision which refers to any evidence on the public record, or to the parties themselves.

 Comments and questions submitted to the AUC